 The alternative workforce takes control of their professional growth and focuses on jobs that are more fulfilling to them.
 However, companies that employ remote or gig workers often struggle to give them adequate training; only 52% of companies effectively onboard their gig workers.
 Companies that give contextual onboarding quickly build brand affinity with their contractors, which relays to a better customer experience.

-Virtual call centers such as Liveops provide award-winning blended learning and development opportunities for contractors to complete at their own pace, from anywhere in the country.
+Virtual contact centers such as Liveops provide award-winning blended learning and development opportunities for contractors to complete at their own pace, from anywhere in the country.
 They are required to complete certification before working on a program and are welcome to continue their learning with Skill Builder classes at their leisure.

 Improve workforce experience to improve customer experience